istrope/Xenomake/README.md

 | CCAAGAAAGTGGGCGA | 367515          | 54742           | 8306      |
 <a name="sec6"></a>
 # Run Xenomake on Medulloblastoma Test Dataset
-Follow Installation Instructions for Xenomake if not done already <br>
+Follow Installation Instructions for Xenomake if not done already
-Perform all subsequent steps within Xenomake Directory
 <a name="sec6.1"></a>
 ## Dataset
 Paired End Fastq Files Downsamples to 8.4 million reads <br>